local_library Things to Keep in Mind

 In Creole, the definite article always comes after the noun.

-For example, the Creole expression Machin nan word-for-word means Car the.
+For example, the Creole expression Machin nan translates word for word as Car the.

-Of course, the real meaning is The car.
+Of course, its actual meaning is The car.

 In Creole, the definite article always comes after the noun.

-For example, the Creole expression Machin nan word-for-word means Car the.
+For example, the Creole expression Machin nan translates word for word as Car the.

-Of course, the real meaning is The car.
+Of course, its actual meaning is The car.

 How to Use the Definite Article "a"

-Use a when the noun ends with a non-nasal vowel.
+Use a when the noun ends in a non-nasal vowel.

 Let us consider the Creole expression Kafe a (The coffee).

-You should use the definite article a because the word kafe ends with the non-nasal vowel e.
+You should use the definite article a because the word kafe ends in the non-nasal vowel e.

 Consider These Examples